 The issuance of futures follows the latest digital currency “Toilet Paper Token” which currently has a market cap of $85,583,000,000 according to CoinMarketCap.com which was recently acquired by Binance $400 million according to Forbes.

-Tradable toilet paper futures haven’t gone down well with everyone though, some British traders are wholeheartedly against the idea.
+Tradable toilet paper futures through a futures broker haven’t gone down well with everyone though, some British traders are wholeheartedly against the idea.